I was pulled over in Illinois a few months ago and the officer told me…

 Introduction

 Driving is indeed a privilege, not an inherent right.
 It’s a freedom that allows us to cross the open roads, explore new horizons, and connect with the world around us.
 However, this privilege comes with responsibilities—responsibilities that extend beyond simply operating a vehicle.
 When someone’s driving privilege is suspended or revoked, it can have far-reaching implications.
 In Missouri, the consequences of driving without a valid license can be quite significant, ranging from fines to criminal charges.
-Buckle up as we navigate through the legal intricacies of felony driving topic.
+Buckle up as we navigate through the legal intricacies of the felony driving topic.

 What Happens if I Am Caught Driving Without a License in Missouri?